 On August 24, 2021 the Company completed the purchase of all outstanding membership interests (the "Interests") of AGT from CRH Funding II PTE.
 LTD, a Singapore private limited corporation ("CRH") (the "Lucky Shot Transaction").
 AGT holds rights to the Lucky Shot Property.
-The Company agreed to purchase the Interests for a total purchase price of up to \$30 million.
-The purchase price includes an initial payment at closing of \$5 million in cash and a promissory note in the original principal amount of \$6.25 million, payable by the Company to CRH (the "Promissory Note"), with a maturity date of February 28, 2022 (the "Maturity Date").
+The Company agreed to purchase the Interests for a total purchase price includes an initial payment at closing of \$\$5 million, in cash and a promissory note in the original principal amount of \$6.25 million, payable by the Company to CRH (the "Promissory Note"), with a maturity date of February 28, 2022 (the "Maturity Date").
 The Promissory Note is secured by the Interests.
 If the Company completes an offering and obtains a listing of its shares on the NYSE American prior to the Maturity Date, the Company will pay the Promissory Note through the issuance to CRH of shares of the Company's common stock.
-The common stock will be valued at the per share price in the offering, if available, or (y) the per share price representing a 10% discount to the 30-day volume-weighted average share price as of the Maturity Date.
-If the public offering is not completed or the Company's common stock is not listed on the NYSE American on or before the Maturity Date, the Company will pay the Promissory Note in cash.
+The common stock will be valued at the per share price in the offering, if available, or (y) the per share price are presenting a 10% discount to the 30-day volume-weighted average share price as of the Maturity Date.
+In November 2021, the Company's common stock commenced listing on the NYSE American.
+In the event the Company does not complete a public offering on or before the Maturity Date, the Company will pay the Promissory Note in cash.